3UU/wordpress-shariff-wrapper/shariff/readme.txt

 = KNOWN BUGS =

-These are bugs or unexspected gliches that we know of, but that do not have an impact on the majority of users, are not security relevant and will perhaps be fixed in the future - if we have time to spend or you provide us with a lot of "K&#xF6;lsch" ;-)
+These are bugs or unexpected glitches that we know of, but that do not have an impact on the majority of users, are not security relevant and will perhaps be fixed in the future - if we have time to spend or you provide us with a lot of "K&#xF6;lsch" ;-)